gritzko/ron/README.md

 *rga   #1UQ8p+bart   @1UQ8yk+lisa     :0     '!'
 ```

-If rendered in JSON, this document should probably start as
+If rendered in JSON, the same document would probably start as
 ```
 {
     _id: "3b127800-d350-11e7-8000-9a5db8000000",